davidhugheseire/davidhugheseire.github.io/test.md

-# Let's take a look on my shelves!
+# This is a test in markdown

-My [humble collection](https://boardgamegeek.com/collection/user/bbol24?own=1&subtype=boardgame&ff=1) contains close to 150 titles, in which:
+bla bla bla bvla bla bla blablabbla

 <p align="center">